 Students are expected to act according to the highest ethical standards.
 The immediate objective of an Honor Code is to prevent any students from gaining an unfair advantage over other students through academic misconduct.
-The following clarification of academic misconduct is taken from Section XIX.
-Student Conduct Code, of the Rules and Regulations portion of the Georgia Institute of Technology General Catalog:
+The following clarification of academic misconduct is taken from Section XIX, Student Code of Conduct, of the Rules and Regulations portion of the Georgia Institute of Technology General Catalog: